 mfMusic Studio offers both in-studio and in-home music lessons.
 Certain studio policies are dependent on the location of the lessons and thus may vary for in-studio vs in-home lessons.

 Missed Lessons Attendance is expected at all scheduled lessons, as each lesson time is reserved exclusively for that student.
 Enrolling for lessons is a purchase of a specific time slot with the instructor.
 There will be no tuition credits for missed lessons or recitals.
 In-studio students may utilize the swap list or video lesson option if a lesson is to be missed; make-up lessons will not be offered.
 In-home students must notify the teacher and cancel the lesson with a minimum of 24-hour notice in order to receive a make-up credit.
-Only one make-up credit will be issued per semester and must be redeemed by the end of the semester.
+Only two make-up credits will be issued per semester and must be redeemed by the end of the semester.
 A make-up credit will not be offered for additional canceled lessons within the semester.
-It is the responsibility of the student/parent to check the on-line calendar and select a suitable make-up time.
-Detailed instructions for how to do so are available on the website.
+One make-up may be an in-home lessons, and it is the responsibility of the student/parent to arrange this make-up at a time that is convenient to both the student and teacher.
+The other make-up may be taken at the designated make-up day in-studio, date and time TBD.
 No-call and no-shows are not eligible for make-up credit for any reason.
 Should the instructor need to miss a lesson, it will be rescheduled for a time that is convenient for both instructor and student.